Say hi to Hello Joyous!

-I just did a segment on Cityline, which you can watch below, talking about the many different kinds of protein powders on the market today.
-I totally get it - it's confusing and a total a minefield when shopping for a protein powder and trying to figure out what is best for you.
+I totally get it - it's confusing and a total minefield when shopping for a protein powder and trying to figure out what is best for you.
 That's why I'm hoping this video and post should help you decide!

-I would recommend taking some time to think about what your goals are and then talking to a sales associate who can advise you what may be best.
+I would recommend taking some time to think about what your goals are and then talking to a sales associate at a health food store who can advise you what may be best.
 Oftentimes the people working at the health food store are certified nutritionists, so they have tons of knowledge, and they are able to steer you in the right direction.

 I do think that having this info in your back pocket should help you decide!
 I have my favourite brands, but I thought it would be worthwhile to take you through the most popular kinds (not brand specific) of powders on the market.